Dwilford1305/AllThingsWetNext/README.md

 ## 🚀 Features

-- **Dashboard**: Beautiful homepage with community statistics and recent content
+- **Dashboard**: Beautiful homepage with community statistics, strategic ad placements, and recent content
 - **Events**: Browse and discover upcoming community events with filtering and search
 - **News**: Stay updated with the latest local news and announcements
 - **Businesses**: Directory of local businesses with contact information and hours
 - **Jobs**: Find career opportunities and job postings in the area
 - **Classifieds**: Buy, sell, and trade items locally
 - **Ethical Scrapers**: Automated data collection from official community sources
+- **Progressive Web App (PWA)**: Add to home screen for native app-like experience with push notifications
+- **Monetization Ready**: Google AdSense integration and premium business directory advertising
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **Modern UI**: Clean, accessible interface built with Tailwind CSS